kubilus1/autoortho/docs/faq.md

 # FAQ and Troubleshooting

+## On Windows the executable/zip is detected as a malware/virus by Windows Defender
+That is a false positive.
+Unfortunately, Windows is very dev and opensource unfriendly.
+You can choose to ignore this false positive or not, it's your computer.
+Alternatively, you can run this directly via source.

 ## On Linux this does not start/gives a FUSE error
 Make sure that your `/etc/fuse.conf` files is set to `user_allow_other`.
 You may need to uncomment a line.